vrubleg/hostscmd/ReadMeEn.txt

  - With "--all" flag, it displays disabled and hidden hosts also
  - Aliases: view, select, ls, show
  - Example: list vk
- - Example: list all *.local
+ - Example: list --all *.local

 hosts add <host> [aliases] [ipv4] [ipv6] # [comment]
  - Adds a new hostname, [ipv4] is 127.0.0.1 by default